bouiboui/udooneo/README.md

 ## Getting started
 To get started, let's review the [test.js](https://github.com/bouiboui/udooneo/blob/master/examples/test.js) source code.

-To try it, clone the repo locally, open a terminal and type ``node examples/test``.
+To try it, clone the repo locally, open a terminal and type ``sudo node examples/test``.

 First we require the *udooneo* library: